kplam624/Dojo-Finder/README.md

 ---

 To provide users with a data source that will help identify and locate a Martial Arts dojo that best meets their needs.

+Our focus for Version 1 is limited to the state of New Jersey, but future versions can expand to more states as desired.

-## Let's Kick it Off!
+## Let's Get Started

 ---